imagineany/apsgemweb/README.md

 ### How it works

 1. When you push changes to the main branch, the GitHub Actions workflow is triggered
+2. The workflow installs the static adapter and configures it with the correct GitHub Pages URL
-2. The workflow builds the Qwik site with the static adapter
+3. It builds the Qwik site with the static adapter, ensuring proper base path configuration
-3. The built site is then deployed to GitHub Pages
+4. The built site is then deployed to GitHub Pages

+### Path Configuration

+The GitHub Actions workflow automatically:
+- Sets the correct origin URL in the static adapter configuration using GitHub environment variables
+- Prevents path duplication by configuring the base path correctly
+- Ensures the site is accessible at `https://[username].github.io/[repository-name]/`

 ### Setup Requirements